 Cambridge-LMU Strategic Partnership

 The Cambridge-Maxmilians-Universität München (LMU) Partnership is cross-disciplinary, covering broad areas in the humanities and cultural studies, law, economics and social sciences, natural sciences, and medicine.
 Our partnership began in 2019 and is expected to develop over the course of an initial five-year funding period.
 You can see full the list of Cambridge-LMU Strategic Partnership Projects for 2020–22, and find out more about current Cambridge-LMU joint research projects.

 Additionally, there is a list of Cambridge-LMU Strategic Partnership awardees for 2022.

 The CamPo academic exchange scheme originated in 2014 as a PhD student mobility programme between POLIS and Sciences Po, a leading research university in France.
 In 2017, the relationship expanded to include funding to support collaborative research projects in the arts, humanities, and social sciences.
-In 2021, CamPo was renewed for a further three years, and a new call for applications will be issued in summer/autumn 2021.
+In 2021, CamPo was renewed for a further three years, and a new call for applications was issued.
 For further information, please contact email@example.com.

 Want to partner with Cambridge?